 The other approach is to start by gathering requirements from the bottom up and estimating the project costs.
 But depending on previous experience and “mobile readiness” of a client, this can be either a short or very long process; some of our clients did not even own a tablet computer at the outset of a project, and the familiarization process can take a long time.
 We’ve noticed that often apps are perceived as an independent stand alone entities, even when they serve data from a network; the concept that an app may require a back-end content management system came as a surprise to some.
 App promotion costs are equally easy to overlook at the beginning of a project, we we stress the importance of budgeting for this up-front.

-I recently came across an excellent article Pad Gadget published on the topic, and it does an great job of breaking down the dimensions that contribute to tablet (and smartphone) development costs:
+A few years ago I came across a couple of excellent articles that are still relevant and do an great job of breaking down the dimensions that contribute to tablet (and smartphone) development costs:

 The Cost of Building an iPad App | PadGadget